TIGER-AI-Lab/LongRAG/README.md

 ## **Introduction**
-In order to alleviate the imbalance burden between the retriever and reader of the RAG framework, we propose a new framework LongRAG, consisting of a ‘long retriever’ and a ‘long reader’.
+In traditional RAG framework, the basic retrieval units are normally short.
+Such a design forces the retriever to search over a large corpus to find the "needle" unit.
+In contrast, the readers only need to extract answers from the short retrieved units.
+Such an imbalanced heavy retriever and light reader design can lead to sub-optimal performance.
+We propose a new framework LongRAG, consisting of a "long retriever" and a "long reader".
+Our framework use a 4K-token retrieval unit, which is 30x longer than before.
+Our study offers insights into the future roadmap for combining RAG with long-context LLMs.

 ## **Installation**